Eviction if you live in student accommodation

 Student accommodation is:

-You have some protection against eviction.
-Your landlord must give you a valid eviction notice if they want you to move out.
-They can only evict you at certain times.
+If you live in student accommodation you'll have a common law tenancy.
+Your landlord must follow any rules written in your contract and give you a valid eviction notice if they want you to move out.

-If you do not leave at the end of your notice, your landlord must apply for a court order to make you leave.
+If you do not leave at the end of your notice, your landlord can apply for a court order to make you leave.

 Check when you can be evicted

-Your tenancy agreement should contain a term about ending your tenancy.
-Your landlord can follow this process to evict you.
+Your contract should contain a term about when and how your tenancy can be ended.
+Your landlord must follow this process to evict you.

-If there your tenancy agreement doesn't have a term about ending your tenancy, you can only be evicted:
+If your contract does not have a term about ending your tenancy, you can only be evicted:

 At the end of your fixed term

-If neither you or your landlord gives notice to end the tenancy, it will automatically be renewed for the same amount of time, unless your tenancy agreement says otherwise.
+If neither you or your landlord gives notice to end the tenancy, it will automatically be renewed for the same amount of time, unless your contract says otherwise.

 If you break a term of your tenancy

-Your landlord can evict you if you break one of the terms.
+Your landlord can evict you during the tenancy if you break one of the terms.
+For example, not paying your rent or damaging the property.

 Check how much notice you should get